Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 This will execute all the test cases in `tests.jac` squentially and report success or any assertion failures.

 ## Running Jaseci as a Service
-So far, we have been interacting jaseci through `jsctl`. jaseci can also be run as a service serving a set of RESTful API endpoints.
+So far, we have been interacting jaseci through `jacctl`. jaseci can also be run as a service serving a set of RESTful API endpoints.
 This is useful in production settings.
 To run jaseci as a service, first we need to install the `jaseci_serv` package.